 Recent visits have found this charming place consistently on top form - the cooking skill and style is impressive, and attentive, helpful staff back up the kitchen well, ensuring that the laid back atmosphere is genuinely relaxing.

-The ubiquitous tiger prawn makes a surprising appearance, but most of the wide range of fish and seafood is fresh local produce, delivered daily – among them Cleggan crab, Rossaveal clams, Galway oysters (in season), Galway Bay lobster, local mussels, Aran salmon, locally caught mackerel, and sea fish landed at nearby Rossaveal.
+The ubiquitous tiger prawn may make a surprising appearance, but most of the wide range of fish and seafood is fresh local produce, delivered daily – among them Cleggan crab, Rossaveal clams, Galway oysters (in season), Galway Bay lobster, local mussels, Aran salmon, locally caught mackerel, and sea fish landed at nearby Rossaveal.

-*Kirwan's Lane, a sister restaurant in Galway City, now also has a strong focus on seafood.
+*Kirwan's Lane, a sister restaurant in Galway City, also has a strong focus on seafood.